DragoQC/asa_server_controller/README.md

 - control-room style layout

 This is the manager app, so the look should feel like a central command panel for an ASA fleet.

-## Near-Term Goal

-The next logical pieces for this repo are:

-- register remote server panels securely
-- validate API connectivity
-- open WebSocket connections to each remote panel
-- show live status like up, down, starting, stopping
-- surface all servers in one central dashboard

-That is the core purpose of `ASA_Server_Manager_Control`.